Our youngest daughter Avie has been on more flights and trips than we can count.

 If your little one uses pacifiers or bottles, you will need to sterilize the nipples at some point.
-This can be tricky whilst you are flying or stuck on an airport.
+This can be tricky whilst you are flying or stuck in an airport.
 This UV sterilizer can be a real lifesaver.
-It safely eliminates 99.99% of E. coli and other viruses and bacteria in 6 minutes.
+It safely eliminates 99.99% of E. coli and other viruses and bacteria in less than a minute.

-It uses batteries so perfect for travel.
+It has a built-in USB rechargeable battery, and it is the ideal appliance for traveling.
+It can last up to 2-3 weeks when fully charged.
 It is small and lightweight and something you simply should have in your plane diaper bag.

 c) Spill-Proof Snack Container

 Once your little one is eating solids, we also suggest you grab some of these spill-proof snack containers ... and fill them with food that takes forever to eat.
 Your little one will enjoy digging them out and it will keep them busy for a while.